christophe-cerin/Translate-srt-files-with-Helsinki-NLP/README.md

-# How to manage subtitles
+# How to manage subtitles in a video?

 The problem is that you want to add subtitles to a video automatically.
 You want to generate subtitles for multiple languages.

 We separate the problem into two parts:
-1. We use openai-whisper to produce the subtitle from the original video automatically; We mean programmatically;
+1. We use openai-whisper to produce the subtitle from the original video automatically; We mean almost programmatically;
 2. We use Helsinki-NLP tools to automatically translate the subtitle to a foreign language.
 We mean programmatically.

 ## Openai-whisper

 Follow the instructions in the [GitHub repository](https://github.com/openai/whisper) to install the tool.

-On Mac, you need brew (the package manager), then install Python and ffmpeg from the command line:
+On Mac, you need brew (the package manager), then install `Python` and `ffmpeg` from the command line:

 ```
 # on MacOS using Homebrew (https://brew.sh/)